4levy/Executor-Key-Bypass-Discord-Bot/README.md

 npm install discord.js @discordjs/rest axios queue-typescript async-mutex winston dotenv
 ```

+---

 ## Running Tests

-To run your Node.js application, you can use either of the following commands, depending on your setup:
+To run the Node.js application, use one of the following commands:

 1. **Using `node .`**
-   This command runs the Node.js application starting from the `index.js` file in the current directory (assuming `index.js` is the main file).
+   Runs the Node.js app starting from the `index.js` file in the current directory.

    ```bash
    node .
    ```

 2. **Using `node index.js`**
-   This command directly specifies `index.js` as the file to run.
+   Directly runs the `index.js` file.

    ```bash
    node index.js
    ```

-Both commands will start your Node.js application, so you can use either one based on your preference or specific setup.

----

-## Credits

-- 🙏 **Thanks to** [RobloxExecutorth](https://discord.gg/T8ssT6TXKz) for providing an API
-- 🙏 **Thanks to** [Zaneru Official](https://discord.gg/n9tj34TpC7) for providing an API ❤
-- 🙏 **Thanks to** [Prince](https://discord.gg/JdfNG6bEQn) for providing an API

 ---